 You will study:

 - Design Studio A (60 credits) - Typically involves two or more projects, including a 'live' project involving hands-on construction, or working with a client or user group in small groups, as well as a more theoretical individual design project.
 Involves a taught Technical Substantiation course.

-- Advanced Cultural Studies 1: Narratives of Built Form (15 credits) - Explores the relationships between buildings and ideas by applying theories from a range of disciplines, including architecture, art and design, archaeology, psychology, and science.
+- Advanced Cultural Studies: Narratives of Built Form (15 credits) - Explores the relationships between buildings and ideas by applying theories from a range of disciplines, including architecture, art and design, archaeology, psychology, and science.

 - Architectural Representation and Modelling (30 credits) - Fine-tune your knowledge and ability in drawing, modelling and other relevant media for analysis, formal experimentation and conceptual speculation when designing and representing projects.

-Year 2 is where you begin to specialise, with 60 credits allocated to your choice of design units.
-These vary from year to year, to reflect current issues in architecture and urban design, as well as faculty research and specialisms.
+This is where you begin to specialise, the modules listed are subject to change to reflect current issues in architecture and urban design, as well as faculty research and specialisms.
 You can also explore your specialist modules in more depth in the Design Research module.
 This introduces the principles of research that are ideal preparation for the dissertation aspect of an MA Architecture degree (should you choose to go on to further study).
 There are also modules in Advanced Cultural Studies and Professional Practice.

 - Design Studio B (60 credits) - This is where you produce your final year design thesis, and focus on your choice of Sustainable Architecture, Conservation or Urbanism.

 - Advanced Cultural Studies: Narratives of Architectural Theory (15 credits) - In this module, you look critically at the theories behind architectural phenomena, including philosophical approaches to the social, economic, political, technological and aesthetic cultures architecture emerges from.